 Neptune’s Inferno The U.S. Navy at Guadalcanal By James D. Hornfischer.
 516 pp. Random House, 2011. $30.
 In the cauldron of the 1942 Guadalcanal Campaign, the role of the U.S. Navy’s surface...

 In August 1812, Captain Isaac Hull in the American frigate Constitution dismasted the Royal Navy's Guerrière in a resounding victory that helped the U.S. Navy hold its own for nearly three years against the mightiest sea power on earth.

-There may not have been a less impressive fleet in the entire history of the American Navy.
+The one-way voyage of the Stone Fleet: An aging armada sets course to become an obstacle There may not have been a less impressive fleet in the entire history of the American Navy.
 The ships were old, long...

 If the Allies never cracked the Triton code, the Battle of the Atlantic would have been hard won.

 Fans of Risk will enjoy this historically detailed new game from Wasteland Interactive.